PlayStreet provides special education for children with special needs - Monday to Friday (09:00am to 06:00pm) and Saturday (09:00am to 02:00pm)

 Perception, Selective, distributive and shared attention; Exploration as stimulus seeking; Executive function; Short term and long term memory; Pattern recognition; Facial/emotion recognition; Processing emotional content; Imitation; Cause and effect association; Deducing rules for responding; Processing multiple sources of information simultaneously; Reasoning and concept formation; Response flexibility; Analogous reasoning; Problem solving; Language; Perspective taking; Social context and rules

-Playstreet approach for Special Education
+Playstreet approach to Special Education

 Attention (awareness of others, objects, or activities): Attention goals focus on sustained attention; joint attention; and shifting attention from event to event, object to object, object to person, and person to object.